jgraettinger/blog/compare-flow-and-materialize.md

 Neat!

 Now what happens if you update product pricing?
-Ah, we have a problem here.
+Well, ... hmm.
+We have a problem here.
 A pricing update will alter the lifetime value of a customer who ordered the product in the past, *before* our price change.
 That's not right.